 This means that it is possible that a student will be represented multiple times in the enrollments report.
 This may make enrollment data difficult to use effectively, but it is important to note that there are benefits to this approach: currently, students accessing InfoLit multimedia via direct link, proxy/IP, or referring URL authentication are able to access materials without remembering a username or password, lowering many barriers that would prevent a student from seamlessly accessing the videos and tutorials.

 Note: A way to get a clearer view of enrollment data is filter to view only LMS courses in your data, so that you know students are only counted once.
 We are also investigating an improvement to allow filtering by referrer (your LMS, LibGuides, or other places where the multimedia may be embedded).

 Note: An alternative to counting students multiple times from IP/proxy/Referring URL usage is to NOT set up the Quiz Form to capture Course data.
 Then all usage from IP authentication will be counted in the main INFOLIT course, making it simpler to separate from LMS-based data.
 We only recommend this for libraries that are using both LTI and direct link, proxy/IP, or referring URL authentication as delivery mechanisms.
 If direct link, proxy/IP, or referring URL authentication is your only delivery mechanism to students, there are benefits to setting up Courses in your Quiz Form in the assessments report.
-For more information, see this article on How data is captured for Credo Insights.
+For more information, see How data is captured for Credo Insights.